In man, it was written, are found the elements

 The remarkable designs of a landscape created by Kathryn Nuernberger give us such a stamp of hoof, wonder, and wit— so much wisdom and understanding of what it means to truly fling your body into the world.
 This is an unforgettable collection of sly-sexy poems of desire, grief, and motherhood, finally offering up the “truth of it, the refracted light and blooming anemones of it, the red/ coral and unfurling starfish of it.”
 But perhaps the greatest gift from The End of Pink is the insistence of “how very emerald joy is, how very leafed with lapis and gilding”—a passionate aide-mémoire to hold off a surrender to the dark.

-Her honors include fellowships from The American Antiquarian Society and The Bakken Museum.
+Her honors include fellowships from The American Antiquarian Society, The Bakken Museum, and the National Endowment for the Arts.
 Nuernberger teaches creative writing at the University of Central Missouri, where she also serves as the director of Pleiades Press.
 She lives in Columbia, Missouri.

 The End of Pink (BOA Editions, 2016)